 In programming, we often run into situations which call for code we’ve already written somewhere else.
 Sure, we could just copy and paste the code from earlier to accomplish the new task.
 But there’s a better way!
 Object oriented programming (OOP) allows us to create multiple copies of the same code with a single line, and best of all, we can make as many copies as we need.
 Almost everything in Python can be an object, so read on to learn more about how object oriented programming can level up your coding.

-Learn all about Python in live online, small group classes, led by experts and designed by professionals from Google, Stanford, and MIT.
+Empower your child to learn Python programming in online small group Python classes for kids, led live by engaging experts, and designed by professionals from Google, Stanford, and MIT.

 Discover the Advantages: Learn Object Oriented Programming